bigskysoftware/grugbrain.dev/index.md

 keep complexity low, simple HTML, avoid lots javascript, the natural ether of spirit complexity demon

-maybe they work for you, but no job postings, sorry
+maybe they work for you, but no job post, sorry

-react better for job, but also you become alcolyte of complexity demon whether you like or not, sorry is life
+react better for job and also some type application, but also you become alcolyte of complexity demon whether you like or no, sorry such is front end life

 # <a name="grug-on-fads"></a>[Fads](#grug-on-fads)